 The relationship between clinician and patient is not symmetrical.
 In recent years, the term patient compliance has been generally replaced by the term patient adherence.
 The idea is that the paternalistic relationship between doctor and patient has evolved to become a relationship of mutual question, answer, care and respect.

 Patients may be the biggest un-utilized resource in healthcare as they are the experts on their personal experiences, but doctors are still the authorities on the clinical issues and treatment plans.

 Rules and boundaries: win-win does not ensure patient compliance

 After 40 years working with children, Dr. Jane Bluestein came to the conclusion that win-win environments are not the best way to inspire self-management by patients.

 When I started practicing, I had some reservations about being completely in charge and responsible for the rules, so I tried involving the patients in this task.
 Part of my intention was an honest stab at building a positive, win-win environment, wanting to acknowledge their needs for input and control.
-I also believed, or at least hoped, that their input would magically inspire self-management.
+I also believed, or at least hoped, that their input would magically inspire self-management and reinforce patient adherence.

 I was wrong.
 My first foray out into the real of win-win practice killed the entire morning and produced about 478 “don’ts,” nearly a quarter of which had to do with a range of things that patients that they should not be eating.

-I quickly realized that the brunt of enforcement would ultimately rest on my shoulders, and with nearly 500 rules, their list would have certainly kept me hopping, putting me more in the role of policing my children patients rather than educating them and helping them get better.
+I quickly realized that the brunt of enforcing patient compliance would ultimately rest on my shoulders, and with nearly 500 rules, their list would have certainly kept me hopping, putting me more in the role of policing my children patients rather than educating them and helping them get better.